privacy-scaling-explorations/vOPRF-ID/README.md

 ## 📝 Overview

 vOPRF-ID is a monorepo containing implementations for secure nullifier generation based on verifiable Oblivious Pseudorandom Functions (vOPRF).

-## 🚀 Getting Started

-[Coming soon...]
+For more details, please refer to the [DESCRIPTION.md](DESCRIPTION.md) file.

 ## 📄 License